oobabooga/text-generation-webui/README.md

 ## Contributing

-Pull requests, suggestions and issue reports are welcome.
+Pull requests, suggestions, and issue reports are welcome.

 ## Credits